adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SRS.md

 Product Functions
 -----------------
-The DuoMonkeyEditor will have the following functions:
+The DuoMonkeyEditor will have the following major functions:
+ * login: the main way of authenicating users, and allowing access to other major functions
+ * create: